-This might sound crazy from a writer’s perspective: The short story ending is more important than the in-betweens of your story.
+This sounds crazy from a writer’s perspective: The short story ending is more important than the in-betweens of your story.
 Why – you ask?
 Think about it.
 A short story, unlike a book, is all about making an impression on the reader.
-Here are 10 ways on how to end a short story.
+Here are 11 ways on how to end a short story.

-A novel sucks you into its life and let you relive it.
-It can have a message – but it could equally be a story of someone.
+A novel sucks you into its life and lets you relive it.
+It can have a message – but it could be a story of someone.
 A short story is structured to deliver a message to the reader.
 It provides a ground for discussion.
 Here, the end of the short story plays its role.
-Better the ending, stronger the impression.
+Better the ending, the stronger the impression.
 Simple as that.

 How To End a Short Story

 Here are some ways that I have compiled to end a story.

 - End with a Moral Line

 - Make it Dramatic